-(i) For descent and landing involving the use of antiicing down to airfield level the times of undercarriage and flap operation should be modified as necessary so that the engine RPM quoted in the previous paragraph are maintained. (ii) If the recommended RPM figures are not maintained and icing is moderate to severe, flame-out may result.
-If this occurs an immediate relight on an engine (see Pt.
-III, Ch.
-4, para.
+(i) For descent and landing involving the use of antiicing down to airfield level the times of undercarriage and flap operation should be modified as necessary so that the engine RPM quoted in the previous paragraph are maintained.

+(ii) If the recommended RPM figures are not maintained and icing is moderate to severe, flame-out may result.
+If this occurs an immediate relight on one engine (see Part III, Chapter 4, para.
 3) may be attempted; if this fails, and conditions permit, the normal relighting drill should be carried out.